 Most people can't budge their hips at all with their pelvis posteriorly tilted.
 Which means they can't do it while walking either.
 Which means no loaded hip extension while walking, which means very little work performed by the glutes.

-A neutral pelvis gives our hips the much-need range of motion while walking.
-Yes, a neutral pelvis is also great while standing and sitting, but it’s what the glutes do while walking that gives the pelvic floor, always contracting under the load of the abdominal and pelvic floor organs, the constant resistance to generate an eccentric force that it needs to keep from shortening.
+A neutral pelvis gives our hips the much-needed range of motion while walking.
+Yes, a neutral pelvis is also great while standing and sitting (this position sets the stage for better abdominal leverage and gets you off of your sacrum while sitting), but it’s what the glutes do while walking that gives the pelvic floor, always contracting under the load of the abdominal and pelvic floor organs, the constant resistance to generate the eccentric force that it needs to keep from shortening.